mushishi78/two-takes/data/videos/2015-07-18-washboarding.md

 ---
-title: Washboarding
+title: Channel Trailer
-youtube_id: T6NgOjyO0sY
+youtube_id: oKhmw12mWsM
-date: 2015-07-18
+date: 2015-09-02
-category: Facts
+category: Trailer
 ---
-Have you ever watched bees do this bizarre and fascinating behavior?
-What do you think they're doing?
+The trailer for our channel.